Rhigos: Hirwaun Industrial Estate

 During the Second World War, those not within the colliery industry, and hence in reserved employment, could find similar work at ROF Hirwaun, which was actually sited within Rhigos parish where the present day Industrial Estate is located.
 Developed by Royal Ordnance Factory and the Ministry of War from 1942 as an offshoot of ROF Newport, it was an engineering ROF producing .303 cartridge cases for Lee–Enfield rifles, and 9mm cartridge cases, which were then shipped to be filled at a Filling ROF.
 Having built three new roads and associated bungalows to house the workers, all raw materials were shipped in via the former Vale of Neath Railway by the Great Western Railway, using the sidings of the former Tir Herbert brickworks.
 Day-workers would alight at Rhigos railway station, beyond which were built additional sidings to house the railway carriages that were shipping workers to the site from all over the South Wales valleys.
-The site of the ROF was discovered by the German military, who ordered a single air raid by the Nazi Luftwaffe in 1943.
+The site of the ROF was discovered by the German military, who ordered a single air raid by the Luftwaffe in 1943.

 At the end of the war, the site was abandoned, and the factory was only demolished in the late 1960s.
 A range of other businesses then took over the Industrial Estate and further details about these can be found in the W.W Price Collection at Aberdare Library.